Navigation

 Browser-specific instructions:

 Under the EU ePrivacy Directive and GDPR, essential authentication cookies do not require explicit user consent because they are strictly necessary to deliver the service you have requested (signing in).
-Analytics and marketing cookies require explicit opt-in consent before placement; we currently do not use such cookies.
+For EU/EEA/UK/Switzerland/Brazil visitors, analytics cookies require explicit opt-in consent before placement — we only activate Google Analytics 4 after you accept via the consent banner.
+For visitors outside these regions, analytics are enabled by default with an opt-out mechanism provided via the footer and this settings page.

 You have the right to: